-This underground bar has been firmly planted at the top of local and national cocktail-enthusiasts’ must-see lists for its personal approach to mixology.
-Master bartenders present patrons not with a menu but with an ear to listen to each imbiber’s preferences, crafting artisinal tipples from their stock of premium spirits and mixers.
+This underground bar been firmly planted at the top of local and national cocktail-enthusiasts' must-see lists for the personal approach to mixology.
+Master bartenders present patrons not with a menu but with an ear to listen to each imbiber's preferences, crafting artisinal tipples from their stock of premium spirits and mixers.

 Brick & Mortar is just as hard to find as its predecessor, the Enormous Room, but once you head through the nondescript door and up the stairs, the similarities end.
 A giant horseshoe-shaped bar and ample bar stool seating have replaced the low, rug-clad seating platforms and hybrid drink/bathroom line.
 The cocktails shine and the bar snacks (which include bacon-wrapped dates and deep fried house made pickles) fuel the fun.

 For its seasonal cocktail menu, the South End subterranean pseudo-speakeasy (no actual password required) tweaks the classics of yore (tikis, Collins) using house-made cordials, juices and infusions.
 Those looking to impress or be impressed should splurge on the $100 Black Card Cocktail, which could contain a $500 cognac or an impossible-to-find reserve gin.
 Members of the Scotch Club spend their Tuesday evenings sampling top-shelf bottles with beverage director Michael Boughton; a rotating pop-up restaurant within the space means you don’t have to travel far for rejuvenating sustenance.